PaulLessard/BlogPostACT2020/RebootBlogPost.md

 *A Practical Type Theory for Symmetric Monoidal Categories*, where the author reverses this approach.
 Shulman starts with symmetric monoidal categories as the intended semantics and then (reverse)-engineers a syntax in which it is *practical* to reason about such categories.

 Which properties of a type theory (for symmetric monoidal categories) make it practical?
-Shulman, synthesizing various observations, and settles on a few basic tenets to guide the invention of the syntax and its interpretation into symmetric monoidal categories.
+Shulman, synthesizing various observations, settles on a few basic tenets to guide the invention of the syntax and its interpretation into symmetric monoidal categories.
 We reduce these further to the conditions that the type theory be: (1) intuitive, (2) concise, and (3) complete.

 <strong> Intuitive. </strong>
 First, a practical type theory should permit us to leverage our intuition for reasoning about "sets with elements".
 What this means in practice is that we require a "natural deduction style" type theory, in which contexts look and feel like choosing elements, and typing judgements look and feel like functions of sets.
 Moreover, we also require an internal-language/term-model relationship with symmetric monoidal categories which provide correspondences: